Sleep Procrastination: Understanding the Causes and Solutions

 - Stress from daily procrastination

-- Addiction to social media, email and news
+- Addiction to social media, email, and news

-- Fear of thoughts and feelings leading to avoidance of emotions and thoughts that surface at night
+- Fear of thoughts and feelings

 - Poor sleep hygiene; no bedtime routine

-- A desire to get “me time”
+- The desire for “me time”

 - A compulsion to complete tasks